 Any changes in urine color, or the presence of an abnormal urine color that cannot be linked to the consumption of a food or drug, should be reported to your doctor.
 This is particularly important if it happens for longer than a day or two, or you have repeated episodes.

 Dark urine can be caused by amoxicillin due to changes in blood, liver, and/or kidney function.
-Renal toxicity is rare (occurring in approximately .03 percent of patients), but when it does occur, it can be serious.
+Renal toxicity is rare, but when it does occur, it can be serious.

 Those at risk for kidney complications in particular should not use amoxicillin to prevent this side effect and potential kidney damage.
 Your doctor can prescribe another type of antibiotic.

-If you are prescribed amoxicillin, make sure to only take the prescribed dose within the amount of time that is suggested by your doctor.
+If you are prescribed amoxicillin, make sure to only take the prescribed dose within the amount of time suggested by your doctor.
 It’s also important to drink the recommended requirement of water.

 Dark urine is a severe side effect of amoxicillin.
 Talk to your doctor if you experience changes in your urine.